abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/c/d/e/min.h
 /a/b/c/d/e/f/g/max.c

-to better narrow down the search we could utilize Linux "find" options to test/filter the search
+to better narrow down the search we could utilize Linux 'find' options to test/filter the search

-$ l -atime -5 /a/\**m*.c
+$ l -atime -5 '/a/**m\w{1,2}\\.[c-h]'

-will give as above only of which modified less than 5 days ago
+will give as above which were modified less than 5 days ago

-The filter options copied from its manual:
+The 'find' filter options copied from its manual:
   Note if a number n specified:
      +n     for greater than n
      -n     for less than n